-- If there is individual data, use an agent-based approach.
+If there are many independent objects, use an agent-based approach.

-- If there is only information about global dependencies, then use system dynamics.
+If there is only information about global dependencies, use system dynamics.

-- If your system can be easily be described as a process, then use a discrete-event approach.
+If a system is easily described as a process, use a discrete event approach.

-- And if your system is complex enough, it probably has all those aspects and you should consider combining the three methods.
+If your system has all those aspects, you should consider combining all three methods.

-With AnyLogic you are never limited by a particular simulation method and you can always choose the most efficient one, or combination, to address your problem.
+With AnyLogic you are never limited by a single modeling method.
+You can always choose the most efficient one, or combination, and get the best modeling and simulation to address your problem.